 How to Rehab a Pulley Injury

 Healing from a pulley injury is best explored in stages.
-In the beginning stages following injury we want to unload the pulley from finger forces, control symptoms, and maintain and regain mobility.
+In the beginning stages following injury we want to unload the pulley from finger forces, prevent the formation of scar tissue, control symptoms, and maintain and regain mobility.
 Here are a few examples of mobility and gentle exercises that we may prescribe:

 Rice Bucket Grasp/Extend

 Once we have achieved a normalized range of motion, tenderness and pain has abated and everyday activities are tolerated, it becomes important to begin the loading phase.
 Our tissues adapt to the loads and stresses that we place upon them.
 To develop strong, stiff, robust connective tissue that can handle the strong and variable stresses and loads that climbing places on hands and fingers it is important to introduce a graduated and safe loading program.
 As we begin to load our fingers we want to make sure that 1.) any strain or soreness is transient and resolves quickly, 2.) no loss of motion, 3.) no loss of function.

 Hangboarding: Particularly important in the healing phase is using a pulley system to take off some bodyweight for appropriate finger loading.
 There are many different hangboard protocols out there but in this phase I use 10s repeaters with a 2 min rest between sets.